gitter-lab/nn4dms/README.md

 python code/regression.py @regression_args/example.txt
 ```
 The output, which includes the trained model, evaluation metrics, and predictions on each of the train/tune/tests sets, will automatically be placed in the [training_logs](output/training_logs) directory.
+The linear regression example above trains in less than 5 minutes.
+Training time will be longer for larger datasets and more complex models.

 For a full list of parameters, call `python code/regression.py -h`.